CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 ## Performance Counters

-The performance events which to track on each counter, in the manual mode, are set in `cache_eng.c:perfctr_program_XXX()`.
-Each PMU is different; see the existing occurrences in the code for reference.
+The performance events to track on each counter, in the manual mode, are set in `cache_eng.c:perfctr_program_XXX()`.
+Each PMU is different; see the existing examples in the code for reference.

-The counters are frozen, i.e. they don't count events, until `START_COUNTERS()` is called in a non-warmup iteration.
+The counters are frozen, i.e. they don't count events, until `START_COUNTERS()` is called (in a non-warmup iteration).
 Then, they are frozen again at the end of the iteration (or when `STOP_COUNTERS()` is called).
 At the end of the experiment, the average number of event occurrences per iteration is reported.

-Note that events occur in a cache line manner, so expect multiple of *n* event counters when the experiment is performed for *n* cache lines.
+Note that events occur in a cache line manner, so expect multiples of *n* event counts when the experiment is performed for *n* cache lines.
+Keep in mind that if too few cache lines are used, it may be hard to tell apart events triggered because of the communication scenario, from ones triggered by system noise.

 ### From file

-Alternatively, the event to track may be source from an input file (with the `-f` parameter).
+Alternatively, the events to track may be sourced from an input file (with the `-f` parameter).
 See the example files under the `events` directory for the format of the file.

-If the number of events in the file for a specific PMU exceed the number of its available counters, the experiment is repeated multiple times (i.e. the number of total iterations is multiplied), until it has executed with all requested events.
+If the number of events for a specific PMON box exceed the number of its available counters, the experiment is repeated multiple times (so, the number of total iterations is multiplied), until it has executed with all requested events.